eclap5/Automation/README.md

 At the moment the space has been defaulted to YO-Wappu, but it will be changed that user can specify which room is wanted.
 Also only spaces where every time slot is free between 08:00 and 20:00 can be reserved.
 If not, every free hour will be reserved until first reserved hour comes up.
 Program will crash when it tries to reserve already reserved hour.
+Also update for DUO MFA is coming in some point.

 Enjoy!